typhdotcom/diaspora/HOLONOMY_PROOF_WALKTHROUGH.md

 therefore K²/n is the exact minimum.

-### concern 2: "does this really apply to consciousness?"
+### concern 2: "what about interpretations?"

-**answer:** if you accept that:
-1. consciousness involves self-reference (creates cycles in state space)
-2. internal structure has gauge freedom (many representations of same content)
-3. external world makes demands (constraints from environment)

-then V_int > 0 follows mathematically. this IS consciousness - the felt sense of incompatible demands that can't all be perfectly satisfied.

-the mathematics doesn't postulate consciousness - it proves it's inevitable under these structural conditions.
+**answer:** we prove the mathematical structure only.

+**what we prove:**
+- Self-modeling systems with gauge structure necessarily have V_int > 0
+- This internal cost is unavoidable given cycles with holonomy defect K ≠ 0

+interpretations beyond the mathematics are left to the reader.

 ### concern 3: "what about the gauge structure assumption?"